SteamGridDB/SGDBoop/README.md

 <details>
   <summary>AUR for Arch Linux</summary>

-  Install [the AUR package](https://aur.archlinux.org/packages/sgdboop-bin).
+  Install [the AUR package](https://aur.archlinux.org/packages/sgdboop).
 This can be done with an AUR manager like `yay`:
-    `yay -S sgdboop-bin`
+    `yay -S sgdboop`
 </details>

 ### Once installed, head over to https://www.steamgriddb.com/boop to enable the "**BOOP**" buttons!